14 Best agile project management tools for project managers

 • Intuitive user interface makes it easy to use.

-• Offer wide integration functionality with other tools.
+• Offer broad integration functionality with other tools.

 • Provide extensive documentation for support.